-Tips and tricks how to see the most while not breaking the bank.
+Tips and tricks on how to see the most while not breaking the bank.

-The factor that can be among the most expensive on the vacation budget, but won't do much good you if you wan't to explore the spot you are going to visit.
+This factor can be among the most expensive on the vacation budget, but spending too much won't do much good for you if you want to explore the spot you will visit.

-The thing is, when you spend all your hard earned money on some luxury place, you won’t go anywhere else.
-Your room will have a better TV than your living room, the bed and bathroom will be fancier, there will be a restaurant with all inclusive bar just a door away… and you paid for all that already — of course you don’t want to put it in vain.
-But then, there is no need to go to abroad for that, you could get the same service in your place and save big on the plane tickets.
+The thing is, when you spend all your hard-earned money on some luxury place, you won't go anywhere else.
+Your room will have a better TV than your living room, the bed and bathroom will be fancier, there will be a restaurant with an all-inclusive bar just a door away… and you paid for all that already — of course, you don't want to put it in vain.
+But then, there is no need to travel abroad for that; you could get the same service nearby and save big on the plane tickets.

-The best is to go for a low budget room, which will have nothing but bed, shower and electricity.
-In other words, it will sucks – but that will push you outside, which is what you want.
-You will be exploring the environment around – and that’s the rewarding thing on traveling, right?
+The best is to go for a budget room, which, in other words, will suck.
+It will push you outside, to explore the environment around – and that's the rewarding thing on traveling, right?
 The place to stay should be just enough for sleeping, hygiene and charging your devices while at it.
 Then you can then spend the money you saved on your room towards local attractions and cuisine which you can't get in your hometown.
 Or just keep them for another journey and travel even more.

-The first choice is a tent.
-With that you can sleep in remote places while still having a shelter, but you have to carry an extra bulk and then spend some time building it.
-This can be avoided if you are travelling by a car, simply use it as a tent on the wheels.
-It is safe, and if you don’t drive a sporty convertible it is comfortable too.
+For example, with a tent, you can sleep in remote places while still having shelter.
+However, it cannot be set everywhere, and one has to carry an extra bulk and then spend some time building it.
+These restrictions can be avoided if you travel by car: simply use it as a tent on the wheels.
+It is safe, and if you don't drive a sporty convertible, it is comfortable too.

 If you are interested in car camping, I wrote some tips in the postscript below; scroll down, or let's look at other options:

-If you want to go as lightweight as possible, with permitting weather conditions and a bit of courage, you can sleep just about anywhere — without any bulky and expensive equipment.
+If you want to go as lightweight as possible, with permitting weather conditions and a bit of courage, you can sleep just about anywhere — without any extra and expensive equipment.
 This; however, needs to be done right: you want to stay safe and warm.
-But when you do, it is a great experience that costs nothing, and allows massive freedom.
+But when you do, it is a great experience that costs nothing and allows massive freedom.